A GRE Tutor's Review of Magoosh GRE Videos

 Is Magoosh GRE Good?

-Here are 5 things I don't love about Magoosh's GRE course.
+Here are 5 things I don't like about Magoosh's GRE course.

 1. Watching videos is passive.
-To really get good at the GRE, I think it's better to struggle through problems on your own.
+To really get good at the GRE, it's better to struggle through problems on your own.
 Since there are so many videos on Magoosh and since it takes so long to watch them all, I'd advise that students make sure they're spending much more time working through problems than watching videos.
-If you have decent reading and/or math skills, reading a text explanation of a problem is markedly more efficient than watching a video explanation.

-Either way, don't make the mistake of thinking that understanding the explanation means you could do that, or a similar problem, on your own.
+Don't make the mistake of thinking that understanding the video explanation means you could do that, or a similar problem, on your own.
 See if you can do it yourself a day later to make sure.

-The point of GRE prep is not to understand videos - it's to build the muscles to figure out problems on your own.
-So you need to do as much as you watch.
+The point of GRE prep is not to understand videos - it's to build the muscles to figure out complicated problems on your own.
+So you need to do more than watch.

-2. Speaking of problems, Magoosh provides a lot of GRE practice questions - over 1000.
+2. Magoosh provides a lot of GRE practice questions - over 1000.
 That might sound like a good thing.
 But they're Magoosh-written questions.
-This is not a good thing.
+This is a bad thing.

 Is Magoosh harder than the real GRE?

 Comparing Magoosh GRE questions to real GRE questions is like comparing apples to oranges - they're just so different.